microsoftarchive/BatchAI/recipes/CNTK/CNTK-GPU-Python-Distributed/cli-instructions.md

 Note, you can delete the docker image information to run the job directly on DSVM.

+For documentation on the environment variables, please refer to [using-batchai-environment-variables.md](/documentation/using-batchai-environment-variables.md).

 #### Job Creation Command

 ```sh